paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-2-design.md

 ## Introduction

-Welcome back to Part 2 of our 5-part series on ‘How we moved from Artifactory and saved $500k p.a.’.
+Welcome back to Part 2 of our 5-part series on 'How we moved from Artifactory and saved $200k p.a'.

 If you are just joining we recommend jumping back to the beginning and starting from there.